-Guarded Atomic Actions provide the designer a simple model to reason with about the correctness of his/her design and have been quite successful in providing the designer a methodology and a synthesis tool that eliminates functional bugs related to complicated race conditions[2].
+The synthesis framework that our performance specifications apply to are rule-based languages, e.g., Bluespec.
+They provide the designer a simple model to reason with about the correctness of his/her design and have been quite successful in providing the designer a methodology and a synthesis tool that eliminates functional bugs related to complicated race conditions[2].
 The Bluespec synthesis tool has also demonstrated that it generates RTL that is comparable in quality, i.e., area and time, to hand-coded Verilog[1, 3].

 Bluespec relies on sophisticated scheduling of rules to achieve these goals.
 However, when the high-level performance goals of a designer are not met then an understanding of the schedule generated by the Bluespec compiler becomes imperative on the part of the designer before he or she can make improvements.
-This can be a challenging process and due to limitations in the original Bluespec scheduler some throughput related problems cannot always be resolved without reverting to unsafe solutions, such as Bluespec Inc's RWire.
+This can be a challenging process and due to limitations in the original Bluespec scheduler cannot always be resolved without reverting to unsafe solutions, such as Bluespec Inc's RWire.